karfas/M5StickC-uPy/README.md

   - the `LightSleep()` and `DeepSleep()` functions.
     In my opinion, these shouldn't be part of the AXP192 interface, anyway.
     The (provided) `set_sleep()` turns off most outputs, but doesn't put the ESP32 into sleep.
-    These don't belong to the AXP192 interface, anyway.

 ## Usage: